PoCInnovation/Pool2023/Software/day04/2 - Deployment/README.md

 ### 📑 **Description**:

-Now that you know how to connect to your virtual instance, you have to add your application files and run it 🔥\
+Now that you know how to connect to your virtual instance, you have to add your application files and run it 🔥<br>
 Here you can use the same application as [this morning](../1%20-%20Docker/resources/) for which you already created a `docker-compose.yml` file for an easy startup 👍

 ### 📌 **Tasks**: